 Workers (1964) Rudi Rooijackers

-Several works of art by the Hague sculptor Rudi Rooijackers has had several assignments in Rotterdam.
+Several works of art by the Hague sculptor Rudi Rooijackers has had several commissions in Rotterdam.
 This sculpture of three adults, men and a child, was designed for the then Christian Elementary Technical School and Rooijackers may have wanted to give a sense of togetherness.
 The concrete figures stand in a circle and hold instruments that belong to their profession; a gas bottle stands between them.
 With this large statue, Rooijackers wanted to express the interest in and the connection in technology.
 The statue was made in the percentage scheme at the time of the construction of the school in 1964.
-The concrete plastic Workers shows the qualities why Rooijackers became so famous from the fifties.
-The bulky human figures that he made are solid and simple, in appearance and inwardly.
-He loves mass and weight and gives the figures an 'inner life in the volumes'.
+The concrete plastic Workers shows the qualities that made Rooijackers so famous since the XNUMXs.
+The unwieldy human figures he made are solid and simple, outwardly and inwardly.
+He likes mass and weight and gives the figures an 'inner life in the volumes'.

 Rudi Rooijackers (Jakarta, Indonesia, 1920 - The Hague, 1998) lived in The Hague during the war, where he studied sculpture at the academy.
 He was also a student assistant at Albert Termote for two years.
-He was active from 1946 and made reliefs, concrete and plaster sculptures, among other things.
+He was active from 1946 and made, among other things, reliefs, concrete and plaster sculptures.
 His sources of inspiration were Rodin and Modigliani.
 In the late XNUMXs he labeled his style as 'alternately figurative and non-figurative'.
 He carried out many monumental commissions and later in his life began to focus on portraiture.
 His work can be found in the collections of Museum Boijmans Van Beuningen and the Gemeentemuseum in The Hague.
 Among other things, he made the work Scheveninger and Scheveningen in Scheveningen and a statue at the PTT laboratory in Leidschendam.
 He received a lot of press in life and received positive reviews.